projectcalico/calico/docs/calicoctl/node.md

                              using the Docker libnetwork driver.

     --libnetwork: Download and run the calico/node-libnetwork Docker image.
+    --no-pull: Prevent from pulling the Calico node Docker images.
 ```

 When running the `calicoctl node` command with the `--libnetwork` plugin, the